Table of Contents

 Certain rules may not apply

-Known for their rules, co-op buildings differ from one to the next.
-If you purchase a sponsor apartment, however, you might be in luck and could possibly be exempt from some of these statutes, such as owning a pet or a particular size dog, or installing a washer/dryer in your unit.
+Known for their regulations, co-op buildings differ from one to the next.
+If you purchase a sponsor apartment, however, you might be in luck and could be exempt from some of these statutes, such as owning a pet or a particular size dog or installing a washer/dryer in your unit.
 Check with the sponsor to get details before proceeding with the sale.

 Pricing is one thing to consider before actively searching for a sponsor unit.
 Sales prices could be as much as 20 percent higher if the apartment comes renovated.
 Flats requiring full renovation could be only slightly higher than non-sponsor units.

 When you’re buying a sponsor apartment in a co-op, you’ll avoid much of the aggravation during the process.
-Just know in the end, your dream apartment in NYC may cost a little more.
+Know, in the end, your dream apartment in NYC may cost a little more.